richardedens/think1st-app/README.md

 with that range of programming and scripting languages anyone can code flawlessly with just one single visual language.

-# Do you still need convincing?
+# Demo please!
-Well then take a look at this kickass demo and see how easy it is to model your class with **"Tea"**.
+Take look at this kickass demo and see how easy it is to model your class with **"Tea"**.

 ![Example of the Editor](view.gif?raw=true "Example of the Editor")